 Note: All IAC Junior Varsity competitions are also open to younger students.* However, these have somewhat harder questions, require separate qualifying for their National Championships, and include students up through 10th grade.

-*(except the International History Olympiad and the International Geography Bee’s World Championships, where students in 8th grade and younger must play in the Middle School Division of these if they have qualified, and not in the JV Division, even if they otherwise qualified for it.)
+* (except the International History Olympiad and the International Geography Bee’s World Championships, where students in 8th grade and younger must play in the Middle or Elementary School Divisions of these if they have qualified, and not in the JV Division, even if they otherwise qualified for it.)

 National History Bee